fg-research/website/docs/_sources/blog/general/index.rst.txt

     .. _electricity-forecasting-chronos-include:

-    Chronos is a foundational model for one-shot probabilistic forecasting of univariate time series.
+    Chronos is a foundational model for zero-shot probabilistic forecasting of univariate time series.
     The model converts time series data into a sequence of tokens through scaling and quantization.
     The scaling procedure divides each time series by its mean absolute value, while the quantization process maps the scaled time series values to a discrete set of tokens using uniform binning...